Are you looking for the best luaus on Oahu that offer something special? Keep scrolling for my honest review of the Disney Aulani Luau on Oahu.

 I mean, how often are you going to see Mickey and Minnie Mouse dancing hula together in Hawaii?!?

 This Tahitian performance was super fun and exciting to watch.
-There was both men and women performing and it was full of energy!
+There were both men and women performing, and it was full of energy!

-One of the most unusual performances I’ve ever seen at a luau on Oahu Hawaii is ancient style hula dancing (kahiko) that also included a choreographed battle scene.
+One of the most unusual performances I’ve ever seen at a luau on Oahu, Hawaii, is ancient style hula (kahiko) which also included a choreographed battle scene.

 The performers danced with super long sticks.
 Then, they paired off and did really cool fight scenes to fully tell the stories of these warriors.
 It was super cool!